Playing With Fire

 The evidence points towards a deliberate attack.
 But who was the intended victim?
 Was it Tina, the sixteen-year-old who had been living a drug-fuelled existence with her boyfriend?
 Or was it Tom, the mysterious, lonely artist?

 As Banks makes his enquiries, it appears that a number of people are acting suspiciously: the interfering 'lock-keeper', Tina's cold-hearted stepfather, the wily local art dealer, even Tina's boyfriend . . .

 Then the arsonist strikes again, and Banks's powers of investigation are tested to the limit . . .

-The Inspector Banks books became the major British ITV drama DCI Banks.
+The Inspector Banks books became the major British ITV crime drama DCI Banks.
 Continue the series with Strange Affair.

 The Alan Banks mystery-suspense novels are the best series on the market.
 Try one and tell me I'm wrong. -- The Alan Banks mystery-suspense novels are the best series on the market.
 Try one and tell me I'm wrong.